xl0/lovely-docs/doc_db/sveltejs-sveltekit/api-reference/reference/digest.md

-This is a reference documentation index page for SvelteKit.
-It serves as the entry point to the API reference and technical documentation sections of the framework.
+This is a documentation index page that serves as the entry point to the reference section.
+It contains no substantive technical content - it is a structural page used to organize and navigate to other reference documentation topics.